Convert Inches per second squared to Centimeters per second squared

 How do I convert Inches per second squared to Centimeters per second squared?

-An imperial unit of acceleration, equal to a velocity change of one inch per second, each second (about 0.
+An imperial unit of acceleration equal to ≈ 0.
 To convert Inches per second squared to Centimeters per second squared, multiply by 2.54.
 For example, 25 in/s² equals 63.5 cm/s².

 How many Centimeters per second squared are in 1 Inch per second squared?